volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Git Feature Branch History](/img/screenshot-2021-02-07-at-14.32.57.png "Git Feature Branch History")

-Note, how the **commit hashes for the original branch are changed** after the rebase (from `...17d` to `..ce6` for the "Add date service" commit).
+Note how the **commit hashes for the original branch were changed** after rebase (from `...17d` to `..ce6` for the "Add date service" commit).

-One of the biggest benefits of using rebase strategy instead of merge - is a clean commit history.
+One of the biggest advantages of using the rebase strategy instead of merge - is a clean commit history.

 Unnecessary merge commits are skipped.